 Nutrition is a science.

 I’m a strength coach and Precision Nutrition Certified nutrition specialist.

-Most of my work is with professional athletes.
+Most of my work is with professional and amateur athletes.
 And my job is to use nutrition (plus strength and conditioning) to get my clients the results they want.

 When your meal strategy can be the difference between getting a multi-million dollar contract and not, there is no room for “hoping” the nutrition will work.